evocn/evocn.github.io/content/posts/theoryoffun.md

 > In the absence of a fun game, human beings will invent it.

 Without a system, we were forced to find what was fun without it.
 We did.
-In fact, we found a game far deeper than the optimization-centric, wacky- story-packed game we used to run.
+In fact, we found a game far deeper than the optimization-centric, wacky- -packed game we used to run.
 We found a game deeper even than the "collaborative storytelling medium" game that D&D is moving towards today.

 The game we play now is a riff on an age-old game.
 One that human beings literally evolved to pursue and win.
 The focus of my game today is on empathy.